ThomasChaffey/ieeecomm/README.md

-# ieeecomm.cls v1.0: community version of ieeecolor.cls V1.7
+# ieeecomm: community version of ieeecolor

 This class is a community version of the ieeecolor.cls class for IEEE journal papers.
 It loads the current IEEEtran (V1.8b) and adds the ieeecolor.cls colour-template appearance on top.